SShadowS/streamdeck-azure-devops-manager/memory-bank/activeContext.md

   - Structure messages with a `command` property and relevant data
   - Handle errors and provide feedback in the UI

+### Documentation Style

+- Use Markdown for all documentation
+- Organize content hierarchically with clear headings
+- Include practical examples and visual references
+- Provide cross-references between related documents
+- Use tables for presenting state information and configuration options
+- Keep a consistent structure across similar documentation (e.g., action guides)
+- Break down complex instructions into numbered steps
+- Use bold text for UI elements and configuration options

 ### Development Methodology

 - Use Test-Driven Development (TDD) approach